Home Chemistry Element Metals

 The name rare earth was given because they were extracted from oxides present in the earth and were considered to be rare.
 Presently, the name rare earth is avoided because many of these elements are no longer rare but are abundant.

-Today, ion exchange and solvent extraction processes are used for quick production of highly pure, low-cost rare earths.
+Today, ion exchange and solvent extraction processes are used generally for the quick production of highly pure, low-cost rare earth metals.
 However, the old name is still in use to describe such metals.

 Atomic Number Name Symbol Electronic configuration